 The resource below has been developed by Core Education and explores links between e-learning and meeting the Criteria.
 You’ll find examples and suggestions for reflection against each of the Criteria, and a section on using digital tools to gather evidence of meeting the Criteria.

-Background to Registered Teacher Criteria
+Background to Practising Teacher Criteria

 In 2006, the Teachers Council began a project to develop new standards for use when teachers are gaining and maintaining full registration.
 Access information about how the Practising Teacher Criteria were developed.

 For the Practising Teacher Criteria to be successfully used in the appraisal of teachers, the skills and knowledge of professional leaders needs to be improved.
 This has led to the Appraisal of Teachers project which is currently underway.